vrama628/dominai/README.md

     data?: <see below>;
 }
 ```
-Depending on which card you're attacked with, you may need to supply additional
+Depending on which card you're attacked with, you may be given additional information in the `data`
-information in the `data` field of the response if you do not react with a moat.
+field of the request and/or (if you do not react with a Moat) need to supply additional information
+in the `data` field of the response.
 The cards for which this is the case and the expected data are listed below.
 In all other cases, the `data` field must be `null` or not present.
 ```
-Bureaucrat:
+Request:
 {
+    card: "Bureaucrat";
+}
+Response:
+{
-    data: Card | "reveal"
+    data: Card | "reveal";
     // the victory card you will topdeck, or
     // "reveal" if you have no victory cards in your hand.
 }

-Militia:
+Request:
 {
+    card: "Militia";
+}
+Response:
+{
-    data: Card[]
+    data: Card[];
     // the cards to discard from your hand
 }

+Request:
+{
+    card: "Bandit";
+    data: Card[]; // the top 2 cards from your deck
+}
+Response:
+{
+    data: Card | null;
+    // the non-copper treasure to trash, or `null` if there isn't one }
 ```